mcroteau/Dude/docs/index.md

-# Parakeet is a small Open Source security plugin that allows for quick securing of J2ee applications.
+# Dude is a small Open Source security plugin that allows for quick securing of J2ee applications.

 ### Installation